STOP WASTING TIME RESEARCHING PODCAST EQUIPMENT

 USB C Type Cables, INIU [3 Pack] for the PodTrack (optional)

-If you’re going to start a podcast, and you’re going to take it seriously, then you will need a podcast host.
 If you don’t know what a podcast hosting company does or how it works, it’s pretty straight forward.
-You upload or ‘publish’ your finished mp3 files (podcast episodes) to a host like libsyn, then listening platforms like Apple Podcast (iTunes), Spotify, Google Podcast, Stitcher and others pull your RSS feed into their players making it available to podcast lovers.
+You upload your finished mp3 files (podcast episodes) to a host like Transistor.
+These guys are my new favorite podcast host company.
+I’ve ported many of my clients shows over to transistor.
+They create an RSS feed for your show and podcast platforms like Apple Podcasts, Spotify, Amazon Music, I Heart Radio, Pocket Casts & more) will then pull your RSS feed into their players making it available to podcast lovers.

 PODCAST WEBSITE – Yes you need one!